WordPress Problem? How To Help WordPress Fix It

 Seventeen years later WordPress was driving more than a third of the world’s websites, helping non-technical individuals solve a problem of how to build a website without writing code.

-Case Study 1 – How to fix a WordPress problem that seem unfixable.
+Case Study 1 – Fixing a WordPress Problem that seemed Unfixable.

 The first case study is a good example of how you can help and not just dump your problem on the WordPress Support services.